 - Official transcripts from each college or university attended.
 We no longer require applicants to submit official transcripts to OGSA via mail or electronically.
 Applicants may upload transcripts to the online application for review.
 Applicants who receive an offer or accept an offer of admission are required to submit official transcripts to OGSA via mail or electronically to GradAdmissions@jhmi.edu

 - Previously, we have required official Graduate Record Examination (GRE) scores or MCAT scores, which can be arranged through the Office of Graduate Affairs.
-As of June 2020, we are actively reviewing this and you should look to the most up-to-date information on the BME website.
+As of June 2021, we are actively reviewing this and you should look to the most up-to-date information on the BME website.
 The GRE code for applying to graduate programs at the Johns Hopkins School of Medicine is 5316.
-The BME PhD program does not rely heavily on the GRE exam in making admissions decisions.
+The BME PhD program does not rely heavily on the GRE exam in making admission decisions.
 Research experience, course grades, and recommendations carry more weight.

 - Personal statement – a typewritten statement (one page maximum) indicating the basis of your interest in graduate study and your career objectives.
 Included should be a discussion of any research experience you have had.